Amy Schumer Shares Phone Number To Offer Support In Response To Chris D'Elia Allegations

 Cummings promised she would not be silent moving forward, while Schumer even provided her phone number for those who need support.

-D’Elia has maintained that he never “knowingly pursued any underage women at any point," but also apologized for getting "caught up in [his] lifestyle."
+D’Elia has maintained that he never “knowingly pursued any underage women at any point," but also apologised for getting "caught up in [his] lifestyle."

 In response to the accusations, Variety reports that Hulu, Amazon Prime Video, and Comedy Central's streaming services have removed D'Elia's Workaholics episode, in which he plays a child molester.
 Comedy Central also removed his 2013 special White Male.
 Black Comic, per the Los Angeles Times.